amolapratap/captcha-solver-..._ab12-.../README.md

 You can specify a callback URL to send the solved text by appending it as a `callback` parameter in the URL, e.g.:
 `index.html?url=<captcha-url>&callback=<your-callback-url>`

-## License
+## Note
-This project is licensed under the MIT License.
+Please ensure that the provided captcha URL is accessible.